Classical and quantum random-walk centrality measures in multilayer networks: Classical and quantum centralities

-In the last equality, we used the fact that $\bar{z}_{j \beta }^{o \sigma}(t)$ vanishes for long times because every walker is eventually absorbed by node $k$.
-Consequently, the mean first-passage time $(H_k)^{o \sigma}$ is equal to $(\tau_{k})_{j \beta}^{o \sigma} u^{j \beta}$ and is thus related to random-walk betweenness centrality (see Eq.~\eqref{eq:tau_k}).
+In the last equality, we used the fact that $\bar{z}_{j \beta }^{o \sigma}(t)$ vanishes for long times because every walker is eventually absorbed by node $\ell$.
+Consequently, the mean first-passage time $(H_\ell)^{o \sigma}$ is equal to $(\tau_{\ell})_{j \beta}^{o \sigma} u^{j \beta}$ and is thus related to random-walk betweenness centrality (see Eq.~\eqref{eq:tau_k}).
 For discrete-time classical random walks, this relation was shown in Ref.~\cite{sole2016random}.

-Averaging over $(H_k)^{o \sigma}$ for all nodes and layers yields the mean first-passage time
+Averaging over $(H_\ell)^{o \sigma}$ for all nodes and layers yields the mean first-passage time

-where $\pi_k$ is the (classical or quantum) random-walk occupation probability of node $k$.
-Because of the absorbing nature of the random walk that underlies the definition of $(\tau_{k})_{j \beta}^{o \sigma}$, one explicitly includes the mean return time $\pi_k^{-1}$ in Eq.~\eqref{eq:closeness}.
-The random-walk closeness centrality of node $k$ is $1/h_{k}$.
+where $\pi_\ell$ is the (classical or quantum) random-walk occupation probability of node $\ell$.
+Because of the absorbing nature of the random walk that underlies the definition of $(\tau_{\ell})_{j \beta}^{o \sigma}$, we explicitly include the mean return time $\pi_\ell^{-1}$ in Eq.~\eqref{eq:closeness}.
+The random-walk closeness centrality of node $\ell$ is $1/h_{\ell}$.
 Equation \eqref{eq:closeness} thus connects closeness, betweenness, and occupation centralities.

-As with random-walk betweenness centrality, the random-walk closeness centrality $h_{k}^{-1}$ is based on the occupation probability $\bar{z}_{j \beta }^{o \sigma} (t)$ of an absorbing walk.
+As with random-walk betweenness centrality, the random-walk closeness centrality $h_{\ell}^{-1}$ is based on the occupation probability $\bar{z}_{j \beta }^{o \sigma} (t)$ of an absorbing random walk.
 We proceed as in Sec.~\ref{sec:rw_betweenness} and compute this probability, in flattened notation, using Eqs.~\eqref{eq:tau_k}, \eqref{eq:betweenness_cl}, and \eqref{eq:qw_betweenness3}.
 We write

-In flattened notation, $\pi_{\tilde{k}}$ is given by $p_{\tilde{k}}^\ast$ in the classical case (see Eq.~\eqref{eq:p_ast}) and $q_{\tilde{k}}^\ast$ in the quantum case (see Eq.~\eqref{eq:q_ast_1}).
+In flattened notation, $\pi_{\tilde{\ell}}$ is given by $p_{\tilde{\ell}}^\ast$ in the classical case (see Eq.~\eqref{eq:p_ast}) and $q_{\tilde{\ell}}^\ast$ in the quantum case (see Eq.~\eqref{eq:q_ast_1}).
 In Table~\ref{tab:centralities}, we summarize the classical and quantum multilayer random-walk centrality measures that we have discussed. \begin{landscape}

 \end{landscape}